patelstuti/HardwareStore/README.md

 # Computer Retail Database System

-SQL source files to create and fill the database system, and source files for the implementation of the system.
+SQL source files to create and fill the Hardware Store Database System, and source files for the implementation.
+For further details, check the project report.